tmaestrini/easyProvisioning/README.md

         # creates a standard document library with title 'One'
         - DocumentLibrary: One
-          OnQuickLaunch: True # optional; places a link in the quick launch navigation
+          OnQuickLaunch: True # optional; places a link in the quick launch navigation Provisioning Template:  # optional; reference any PnP List Template (and only list template!) from your local machine
           Folders: # optional; generates a folder structure (items are folder names)
             - Alpha:
                 - Alpha.One: